Ingalls Shipbuilding

 - File for your share of $30 billion in trust funds

-Ingalls Shipbuilding History
+A History of Ingalls Shipbuilding

 Ingalls Shipbuilding Corporation was founded in 1938 by businessman Robert Ingersoll Ingalls, Sr. The company was opened in a convenient location in Mississippi, along the Pascagoula River and the Gulf of Mexico.